ch4444rlie/ch4444rlie/README.md

 # Hi, I'm Charles! 👋

 I'm a data enthusiast with a background in **Integrative Biology** (University of Illinois, 3.83 GPA) and a passion for **Python**, **data analysis**, and **synthetic data generation**.
 My projects focus on creating realistic datasets, building graph databases, and applying machine learning to solve real-world problems.
-I enjoy simplifying complex technical concepts for non-experts and building tools that are both practical and educational.

 ## 🚀 What I Do
 - **Synthetic Data Generation**: Crafting realistic datasets like bank statements, crime reports, and orders for privacy-safe development and learning.